 Eagle River's rescue team placed second in District finals, and achieved first place in both the First Aid and Fire Team competitions.
-In addition, the volunteer on-site Mine Rescue team increased in size from 40 in the previous year to 48 active mine
+In addition, the volunteer on-site Mine Rescue team increased in size from 40 in

 Following job task analyses, a number of health and safety procedures were updated in 2023 at Kiena, including the Underground Blasting Procedure, the Destruction of Empty Explosive Packaging Procedure, and the General Underground Blasting Procedure.